-The Raglan area is located in northern Quebec and consists of a property called Nuvilik.
+The Raglan area was located in northern Quebec and consisted of a property called Nuvilik.
 During the first quarter of 2015 the Company decided not to renew these claims and the property was written off.

 (vi) Rainbow Property, Nunavut, Canada